SAP-samples/cloud-btp-cli-api-codejam/README.md

 ## Feedback

-If you can spare a couple of minutes at the end of the session, please help me improve for next time by giving me some feedback.
+If you can spare a couple of minutes at the end of the session, please help me improve for next time by providing some feedback.

-Simply use this [Give Feedback](https://github.com/SAP-samples/cloud-btp-cli-codejam/issues/new?assignees=&labels=feedback&template=feedback-template.md&title=Feedback) link to create a special "feedback" issue, and follow the instructions in there.
+Simply use this [Give Feedback](https://github.com/SAP-samples/cloud-btp-cli-api-codejam/issues/new?assignees=&labels=feedback&template=feedback-template.md&title=Feedback) link to create a special "feedback" issue, and follow the instructions in there.

 Thank you!